Tony-njiru/Tony-njiru/README.md

  Hello 👋 I am Anthony Njiru a web developer (full stack)
-- 👨‍💻 I'm work with the following languages, JavaScript,
+- 👨‍💻 I work with the following languages, JavaScript,
 - React.js, HTML5, CSS3, BOOTSTRAP5, PHP and MySQL
 -  OPP languages such as Java, C# C++ and python 🐍